Lychrell/keqingDocs/docs/Features/frame-tester.md

 ![Frame Tester](https://cdn.discordapp.com/attachments/867945490786959382/942425919535071282/frametestermanually.gif ':size=100%')

-We also provide built-in Frame tester.

-### How to use
+### Usage
-- First, `klu` a character
+- Search for the character through `k!lookup`
-- Select it's Edition
+- Select the corresponding edition
-- React with 🖌️.
+- Press the 🖌️ reaction
-- Type the Frame name and enter.
+- Enter the frame name

 :::tip
-Run `[p]frames` to see available frames
+Use `[p]frames` to see available frames in Keqing.
 :::

-:::danger Important
+:::warning
-- For non-premium servers, you need to react 🖌️ **manually**.
+- For non-premium servers, you need to add the 🖌️ (`:paintbrush:`) reaction manually.
-- *Keqing* doesn't support dyes / mophs testing
+- *Keqing* does not support testing dyes or mophs on a card
 :::